Western Animation / Extreme Dinosaurs

 - Action Prologue: First episode, "Out of Time"

 - Always Chaotic Evil: Raptors (as a species, not only Bad Rap, Spittor, and Haxx).
+Totally averted in Hardrock's reality however, where they are peaceful like every other dinosaur.

 - Anachronism Stew: Stegz came from the Late Cretaceous period, despite the fact that Stegosaurus went extinct at the end of the Jurassic period.